 NOTE: Non-Examined refers to Section 5-219 of the Connecticut General Statutes which permits appointment of candidates to competitive positions without formal examination when a professional license, professional degree, accreditation or certificate is a mandatory requirement for appointment to a class.

 In addition to the checking of references and of facts in the application a thorough background investigation of each candidate may be conducted before names are certified for permanent appointment.
 Candidates who do not have a good character or persons who have a criminal record or have been dishonorably discharged from any police department, fire department or the armed forces of the United States are ineligible.

-This replaces the existing specification for the class of Consumer Protection Director of Division of Drug Control in Salary Group MP 68 approved effective January 15, 1988.
-(Revised to designate as Non-Examined and modify General Experience)
+This replaces the existing specification for the class of Consumer Protection Drug Control Division Director in Salary Group MP 68 approved effective March 18, 2016.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007